keithatxxdotnetwork/all-docs/docs/chain/runtimeUpdate.md

 -   v1.0.0 -> runtime 01 00 00 = 10000
 -   v1.1.0 -> runtime 01 01 00 = 10100

-If a particular change in xxchain is client side only (no runtime changes), then the runtime version stays the same.
+If a particular change in xx Chain is client side only (no runtime changes), then the runtime version stays the same.
 These sort of changes should always be patches.